javiermatias/javiermatias/README.md

 ## ✨A little more of me

-- 🔭 I'm currently working on a betting project for __Qatar Soccer Cup.__ Soon I will update my work.
+- 🔭 I'm currently working on Web3 projects.
+Soon I will update my work.
 - 🌱 I'm currently learning Ethereum, Solidity, and BlockChain basics.
 - 👯 I'm looking to collaborate on challenging projects.
 - 💬  Ask me about anything, I am happy to help.